isc-projects/kea/doc/sphinx/arm/hooks-bootp.rst

 Members of this class get infinite lifetime leases but the class can be used too for instance to guard a pool of addresses.

+On output dhcp-message-type and other DHCP specific options are removed and responses shorter than the BOOTP minimum size (300 octets) are padded to this size.

 The library is available since Kea 1.7.2 and can be loaded in a similar way as other hook libraries by the ``kea-dhcp4`` process.
 It takes no parameter.